UN Special Advocate Queen Máxima Promotes Financial Inclusion on Visit to Ethiopia

 Ethiopia has set up a national payment system (NPS), but it currently does not include providers other than banks and microfinance institutions.
 Mobile money penetration is low, at just 0.3%.
 The number of agents is insufficient with 17,000, though the country could need more than 100,000 for its population.
 Mobile money and agent expansion could be essential for Ethiopia to achieve its potential.

-The UNSGSA suggested authorities consider allowing non-bank e-money issuers, which can be bank-owned, telecom-owned or technology companies that specialize in financial services (fintech).
+The UNSGSA suggested that authorities could consider allowing non-banks to provide financial and payment services, including issuing e-money, which can be bank-owned, telecom-owned or technology companies that specialize in financial services (fintech).
 The UNSGSA and her partners also offered support to develop two separate principle-based regulations on agent banking and mobile money that would be complemented by more detailed directives.
 In addition, NBE highlighted its need to digitize payments, and the UNSGSA’s partners agreed to support the central bank in developing a digital payments roadmap.

 Improvements in the lending infrastructure